-For 11 years Mel has been a vegetable farmer.
+For 11 years, since saying goodbye to his law practice, Mel has been a vegetable farmer.
 “Everything from pounding tomato stakes in the ground to the hundred and one other chores this business demands, I do it,” he laughs between sales of tomatoes, okra, squash, cucumbers, and canned goods to a steady stream of customers who find their way to the farm, down a wooded lane off old Highway 82.

 “When you’re a lawyer, nobody comes to your door happy.
 They come in mad at somebody — and, too often, they leave mad at you.
 Now, I just cope with weather, weeds, bugs, and the multitude of other problems associated with perishable products.
 But, every day is a challenge, we deal with some great customers, and I can truthfully say I’ve never had the first moment when I wished I was back in my law practice.”